 - Career opportunities

-We help you to achieve your career ambitions by providing professional development support as part of the Masters programme.
-You benefit from our dedicated Professional Development Tutor, who will work with you to develop the important professional skills that employers value.
+We help you to achieve your career ambitions by providing professional development support and training as part of the course.
+You benefit from the support of a Professional Development Tutor, who will work with you to develop the important professional skills that employers value.

 Read more about our careers and professional development support.